tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty_Part_2.md

 Like a cord pulled taut, everything stopped.

-Dozens of heads tilted upward.
+Everyone's heads tilted upward.

 Every eye locked on me.

-And they *smiled*.
+They *smiled*.

 In perfect unison.